thaicuc/the-importance-of-living/contents/11-find-thyself-chuangtse.md

 > its nature.
 The keeper of the chestnut grove took me for a thief.
 Consequently
 > I have not been out."

-Chuangtse was the eloquent follower of Laotse, as Menius was the eloquent follower of Confucius, both separated from their masters by about a century.
+Chuangtse was the eloquent follower of Laotse, as Mencius was the eloquent follower of Confucius, both separated from their masters by about a century.
 Chuangtse was a contemporary of Mencius, as Laotse was probly a contemporary of Confucius.
 But Mencius agreed with Chuangtse that we have lost something and the